• Skip to primary navigation

 • Deglazing the pot with chicken broth gives this recipe more flavor as it releases the brown bits from cooking the aromatics.

-• This soup thickens up easily by blending 6 cups into a stand blender instead of an immersion blender.
+• This soup thickens up easily by blending in a stand blender instead of an immersion blender.

 Ingredients